ariefdarmawan/sshclient/README.md

 # sshclient
 SSH Client written in Go.
 It is more like wrapper of crypto/ssh package

 This package is inspired from easyssh from hypersleep.
-I modify so it could be authenticated using password and manage one persistent SSH session client
+I modify so it can be authenticated using password and manage one persistent SSH session client

 ## Load from repo
 ```